Dan Price

-Daniel Joseph Price (born May 13, 1984) is an American entrepreneur and social media personality.
-He is the co-founder and the former chief executive officer of credit card processing company Gravity Payments.
-He is the sole shareholder and board member of the company.
-He gained recognition in 2015 after he raised the minimum salary for employees of his company to $70,000 and lowered his own wage to $70,000 from $1.1 million.
-Price has been active on social media, especially Twitter, where his posts have been widely shared.
+Daniel Joseph Price (born May 13, 1984) is an American entrepreneur, businessman, and media personality.
+He is the co-founder and former chief executive officer of Gravity Payments, a credit card processing and financial services company, of which he is the sole shareholder and board member.

+Price gained recognition in 2015 after raising the minimum salary for Gravity Payments employees to $70,000 and lowering his own wage from $1.1 million to $70,000.
+He has been active on social media, especially Twitter, where his posts have been widely shared.
-Price has been accused of several physical and sexual assaults between 2013 and 2022.
-After pleading not guilty in May 2022 to misdemeanor charges of assault and reckless driving, he resigned as CEO of Gravity Payments on August 17, 2022.

 Early life and education

 Daniel Joseph Price was born on May 13, 1984, in Lansing, Michigan.
 His father, Ron Price, worked as a business consultant and public speaker.
 He is the fourth of six children and was raised in an Evangelical Christian household.
 When he was young, his family moved to Nampa, Idaho, where he was homeschooled until the age of 12.

-He attended and graduated from Nampa Christian High, a private school.
+Price attended and graduated from Nampa Christian High, a private school.
 While in high school, he joined a Christian punk rock band called Straightforword, playing bass guitar.
 After the owner of a coffee shop where the band regularly performed complained of high credit card processing fees, Price said he was able to negotiate the fees down for the owner.
 His father was working in the credit card industry at the time and Price began to assist him.
 Price then focused on launching a credit card processing business instead of pursuing music.

-Price moved to Seattle to attend Seattle Pacific University (SPU), a private Christian university.
+Price moved to Seattle to attend Seattle Pacific University (SPU).
 He graduated from SPU in 2008.